 Heritage art conservation-restoration of the heritage painting (above).
 Commissioned by a private client, Gary Lancaster sensitively cleaned the family heritage piece of artwork.
 He also performed reconstruction work to the frame that included the application of 22 karat gold leaf.

 National Trust House In Victoria

 The dining room ceiling of “Auld Reekie“, a Queen Anne National Trust House, was water damaged by a severe storm in Melbourne.
 Lancaster Painters Australia won the contract to clean, repair and reconstruct the heritage painting, decorating and artistic work of the ceiling, cornices, air vents and wallpapered walls.
 The work included paint scrapings and analysis, as well as the sensitive cleaning and reconstruction of all paintwork and decorative work including stencils.

 Photo featured above: is a closeup of the damage caused by vandals to the “Jesus is Condemned to Death” Station of the Cross artwork in the Sacred Heart Church.

 Heritage restoration, reconstruction and beautification work to the interior of the “Church of the Sacred Heart” in Semaphore included the sensitive cleaning of and artistic repair work to the “Stations of the Cross”.
 Most of the stations required repair work.

-Photo slider featured left: Before and after photos of the artistic conservation and reconstruction work to the Station of the Cross: “Jesus is Condemned to Death”s.
+Photo slider featured above: Before and after photos of the artistic conservation and reconstruction work to the Station of the Cross: “Jesus is Condemned to Death”s.
 The first photo is the original artwork that had been vandalised.
 We have highlighted the areas that were in desperate need of repair.
 The second photo is of the finished work, after it had been sensitively cleaned and artistically rejuvenated by heritage artist Gary Lancaster, owner and director of Lancaster Painters Australia.